chromium/chromium/docs/android_isolated_splits.md

 [onSaveInstanceState]: https://source.chromium.org/search?q=symbol:ChromeBaseAppCompatActivity.onSaveInstanceState&ss=chromium
 [a custom ClassLoader]: https://source.chromium.org/search?q=symbol:ChromeBaseAppCompatActivity.getClassLoader&ss=chromium

+### Calling Methods Across a Split Boundary

+Due to having different ClassLoaders, package-private methods don't work across the boundary, even though they will compile.

+**Work around:**

+Make any method public that you wish to call in another module, even if it's in the same package.

 ### Proguarding Splits

 "Proguarding" is the build step that performs whole-program optimization of Java